 - Additional sliced green onion

-- 1/4 cup chopped parsley or cilantro
+- Fresh chopped parsley or cilantro

 Instructions

-- Prepare your vegetables and set aside.
-Mix up the sauce by combining all the ingredients in a small bowl.
+- Prepare and gather your vegetables and set them aside.
+Mix up the sauce by combining all the sauce ingredients in a small bowl.
 Set aside.
 If you like, you can fill a large bowl with hot tap water and add udon noodles to the bowl to soak, so they can be separated before adding to the wok This isn't necessary though, as you can add fresh udon noodles directly from the package to the wok.
 I just find it easier to stir fry them having them separate before the go in to the wok.

-- In a large frying pan or wok, heat oil over medium-high heat until very hot.
-Add carrots and cook, stirring for a minute or so.
+- In a large frying pan or wok, heat the oil over medium-high heat until very hot.
+Add the carrots and cook, stirring for a minute or so.
 Add onions and cook, stirring, until onions are soft and carrots are tender.
-Add green onion and cook, stirring, for 30 seconds or so.
+Add the green onion and cook, stirring, for 30 seconds or so.

 Notes